 Sometime during phase #4 women also get very impatient because pregnancy can often become uncomfortable again.
 The baby has grown which means the uterus is pushing her lungs to the side, the heart and stomach also get pushed upward and everything feels awkward and uncomfortable.

 Also, women’s sleeping patterns change so that they don’t sleep as well.
 This is the pre-training for being aware of the baby once it’s born.
 Being a parent requires attention even during the night … for several years.

 Emotional irritability might arise again so you have to be patient.
 Being empathetic help.
 If your male belly was as big as your pregnant partner’s how would you be feeling?

 With these emotional changes happening or about to happen, it’s very important that you do not lose track of your job which is to prepare the woman’s body to give birth as well as learn birth and birth coaching skills.
 Here’s a simple guideline to how much time you really need to spend.
 If you don’t have time each day then do something every few days.
 Your goal is to feel that when The Birth unfolds you both will feel confident in using your skills.

 - 10-15 minutes each day doing the Internal Work.
-This is an audio in Birthing Better Childbirth Preparation Online Course.
+This is an audio module in Birthing Better Childbirth Preparation Online Birth Course.
 You don’t want your woman’s body to be damaged because a big object came out her vagina that was tight.

 - work through the video segments to create space inside the woman’s body.
 Spend 5 minutes/day doing something from those segments.